marcellocostamagna/Inorganic_SMILES_grammar/ReadME.md

 ## Original Code

-Contains the code obtained from Guacamol
+Contains the code obtained from Guacamol, meaning the original grammar used for organi SMILES.

+## Inorganic Grammar Analysis

+Contains the scripts to investigate and test the grammar rules added to deal with inorganic SMILES

+## Final results

+Contains the script and the grammar able to generate and modify Inorganic SMILES